Updated: August 8, 2023

-Before you appoint anyone you must go over the details of your wishes and what they are legally expected to do based on those wishes, be assured that they understand what is involved and will comply with your wishes, and be sure they can manage the responsibility without being swayed by emotion.
+Before you appoint anyone you must go over the details of your wishes and what they are legally expected to do based on those wishes, be assured that they understand what is involved and will comply with your wishes, and be sure they can manage the responsibility without being overwhelmed or swayed by emotion.

 You should keep the original in your files.
 Your proxy and primary care healthcare provider should have copies.

 It would be best for your proxy if you make important medical decisions and record them in an advance directive to inform them or anyone else involved in your medical care about your preferences.
 If you don’t, your proxy or agent will have to make a decision based on their best judgment of what you would want.